 Physical therapy is highly effective at managing TMJ conditions by decreasing pain and improving function.

-Sister Kenny Sports & Physical Therapy Center has several physical therapists who provide specialty care to patients with TMJ conditions.
+Courage Kenny Sports & Physical Therapy has several physical therapists who provide specialty care to patients with TMJ conditions.

 Physical therapy involving specific procedures directly over the chewing muscles and joints, inside and outside the mouth, can help restore jaw function.
 Treatment of associated neck and back problems frequently is needed, too.